antonhornquist/grrr-rb/README.md

 		* MultiToggleView - An array of vertical or horizontal toggles of the same size.
 * Controller - Abstract superclass.
 Represents a device that may attach to and control part of or an entire view.
-	* MonomeApp - Abstract class for [monome](http://monome.org) controller apps.
+	* Monome - Abstract class for [monome](http://monome.org) controller apps.
-		* Monome64App - An 8x8 monome app.
+		* Monome64 - An 8x8 monome app.
-		* MonomeV128App - An 8x16 monome app.
+		* MonomeV128 - An 8x16 monome app.
-		* MonomeH128App - A 16x8 monome app.
+		* MonomeH128 - A 16x8 monome app.
-		* Monome256App - An 8x16 monome app.
+		* Monome256 - An 8x16 monome app.
 	* ScreenGrid - An on-screen controller of user definable size.
 Button events may be triggered with mouse and keyboard.

 ## Extending Grrr